Skip to Content

 Description

 Submit a recurring cycle charge against an active subscription.
-The per-cycle amount is dynamic — nothing is stored on-chain — so the merchant first quotes the amount, signs it, then submits it: Exodus submits the on-chain SubscriptionManager.charge() transaction and pays gas.
+The amount charged is the subscription’s fixed charge_amount (settlement-token smallest units, set when the subscription was created).
+You sign that amount together with the current charge_nonce; Exodus then submits the on-chain SubscriptionManager.charge() transaction and pays the gas.

-Succeeded charges are persisted in the Subscription Charges ledger and dispatched via the subscription.charged webhook.
-Contract reverts return a 4xx response (see Errors) and do not fire the webhook; receipts that reverted on-chain are still persisted in the ledger with status: "failed" and a typed failure_reason.
+Succeeded charges are persisted in the Subscription Charges ledger and dispatched via the subscription.charge_succeeded webhook.
+Contract reverts return a 4xx response (see Errors) and do not fire the success webhook; receipts that reverted on-chain are still persisted in the ledger with status: "failed" and a typed failure_reason, and dispatched via subscription.charge_failed.
 Pre-flight reverts (rejected before submission) are not persisted.

 Headers